 Our SG&A expenses primarily consist of corporate employee costs for sales and marketing, general and administrative and other support personnel, including research and development expenses related to the design of customized optics and glass, travel expenses, legal and other professional fees, share-based compensation expense and other general expenses not related to cost of revenues.
-In fiscal year 2022, we expect our SG&A expenses will increase as compared with our fiscal year 2021 SG&A expenses due to an increase in management compensation, staff cost, marketing and business development cost.
+In fiscal year 2023, we expect our SG&A expenses will increase compared with our fiscal year 2022 SG&A expenses, mainly due to increased employee costs.

-The compensation committee of our board of directors approved a fiscal year 2022 executive incentive plan with quantitative objectives that are based solely on achieving certain revenue targets and non-GAAP operating margin targets for our fiscal year ending June 24, 2022.
-Bonuses under the fiscal year 2022 executive incentive plan are payable after the end of fiscal year 2022.
-In fiscal year 2021, the compensation committee of our board of directors approved a fiscal year 2021 executive incentive plan with quantitative objectives based solely on achieving certain revenue targets and non-GAAP operating margin targets for fiscal year 2021.
+The compensation committee of our board of directors approved a fiscal year 2023 executive incentive plan with quantitative objectives based solely on achieving certain revenue targets and non-GAAP operating margin targets for fiscal year 2023.
+Bonuses under the fiscal year 2023 executive incentive plan are payable after the end of fiscal year 2023.
+In fiscal year 2022, the compensation committee approved a fiscal year 2022 executive incentive plan with quantitative objectives that were based solely on achieving certain revenue targets and non-GAAP operating margin targets for fiscal year 2022.